isekream/WindsurfUnityMCP/README.md

-# Unity MCP for Windsurf
+# Unity Windsurf MCP for Windsurf

 A Model Context Protocol (MCP) server that allows Windsurf to perform Unity Editor actions.